N1-AI/linkedin-message-generator/README.md

-# Digress: LinkedIn Outreach Assistant
+# N1AI : LinkedIn Outreach Assistant

 ## Overview

-Digress is an AI-powered LinkedIn outreach tool designed to help professionals create personalized, contextually relevant messages and recommendations.
+This is our first open source repository!

 ## Features